How do you remove the waxy buildup on your skin from stick antiperspirants / deodorants? Need a solvent for the wax and soap doesn't work.

 * Apricot face scrubbing cleaner by St. Ives.
 This is my favorite, but when I'm out I use:

 * Plain old table SALT or SUGAR mixed with bit of baby oil or cooking oil to a "creamy" consistency You can add a bit of shampoo to it, but the shampoo has water in it and this will "melt" the salt or sugar so use it right away after adding the shampoo.
 DO NOT add water!

 You can use this to scrub your armpits, then use it all over your body as well, follow with your usual soap, and rinse.
 Your skin will love you for it.
-Do this no more than once a week.
-BE CAREFUL the oil will make your shower a bit slippery, so only use it to scrub your feet when you're sitting down!

 If you need to remove the wax without taking a shower, use a paper towel, wash cloth or a cotton make up pad and to this add plain old rubbing alcohol and scrub.
 And while your at it, get a clean pad and use the alcohol to clean your neck and behind your ears, this works great.
 I use this on my son who gets the dirtiest neck!